MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 ### Prerequisites

 SharePoint Workflow Manager requires the server role of Web Server (IIS).
 If you're installing SharePoint Workflow Manager on a server without the IIS server role installed, the Workflow Manager Configuration Wizard fails with a message like *Could not load file or assembly 'Microsoft.Web.Administration'*.
-In addition to the features that are installed by default, SharePoint Workflow Manager requires the following IIS features:
+In addition to the features that are installed by default with the Web Server role, SharePoint Workflow Manager requires the following Web Server features:

 - Windows Authentication (under Security)
 - .NET Extensibility 4.7 (under Application Development)